vaishnavi-sansare/Accident-Survival-Prediction-using-Support-Vector-Machine/README.md

-# Accident Survival Prediction using SVM
+# PREDICTIVE ANALYSIS USING MACHINE LEARNING

 This project demonstrates how to use a Support Vector Machine (SVM) classifier to predict accident survival outcomes based on various factors.
 The dataset `Accident_survival.csv` contains several parameters that could influence survival, and the `survived` column (1 - survived, 0 - not survived) is used as the target.